rohskopf/modecode/examples/heat_flux/Si_pure/visualize/README.md

 - `nindx` is the index, starting from 0, of the mode you want to visualize heat flux for.
 - `timestep` is the timestep to view the visualization in ps.
 - `scalefactor` is scales the atomic displacements for visualization purposes.
-- `largestgvsettign` determines how the largest GV for mode `n=nindx` is found, 0 finds largest GV among all modes, while 1 finds largest GV within +/- 10 modes from `nindx`.
+- `largestgvsettign` determines how the largest GV for mode `n=nindx` is found, 0 finds largest GV within +/- 10 modes from `nindx`, while 1 finds largest GV among all modes.
+- `additionaltime` is the additional visualization time in ps.
+We've found that 10 ps is usually enough to visualize heat transfer mechanisms.

 To try this example, first place EMAT and GV in the previous directory (these can be downloaded here: https://www.dropbox.com/sh/nq1owq4wmh285qy/AACNYH8kVLq2xQU91AfctHv9a?dl=0).